 The King Solomon Dome is a topographical high point (1230m) in the Dawson Mining District in the Yukon Territory of Canada.
 It is a prominent feature on ridges long rumored to be the source of the gold that sparked the Klondike Gold Rush in the late 1890's.
-Early maps of the Klondike Gold Fields, such as the one shown below depict the major gold discoveries (shown in pink) in creeks draining directly off the 'Dome'.
+Early maps of the Klondike Gold Fields, such as the one shown below depict the major gold discoveries (shown in red) in creeks draining directly off the 'Dome'.

 KEY FEATURES OF SIGNIFICANCE

-Kestrel's properties feature en echelon NNW trending structures with associated high grade gold and silver (with gold values up to 51 g/t).
-Bulk samples taken in Klondike Schist at the King Solomon Dome property obtained by previous operators have returned up to 4 g/t Au near surface in areas surrounding the Dome.
+Kestrel's King Solomon Dome (KSD) property features en echelon NNW trending structures with associated high grade (multi-gram) gold and silver.
+Bulk samples taken in Klondike Schist at the King Solomon Dome property obtained by previous operators have returned up to 4 g/t gold near surface in areas surrounding the Dome.

 The properties all exhibit strong soil anomalies in gold and associated path finder elements.
-The gold soil anomaly at the King Solomon Dome (KSD) property is particularly large with the main anomaly being 1.6km x 1km (using a threshold level of 30 ppb Au).
+The main gold soil anomaly at the KSD property is particularly large with the main anomaly being 1.6km x 1km (using a threshold level of 30 ppb Au).
 A corresponding zonation of silver, arsenic, lead copper and zinc anomalies occur within and around the main gold bearing zone.
 Gold soil anomalies are present and open over a 3.5 km strike length of the KSD property.

-Kestrels 2011 geophysical survey identified a large IP chargeability anomaly over a distance of 1.2 km parallel to the main Sheba and Mitchell gold bearing vein systems.
+Kestrel's 2011 geophysical survey identified a large IP chargeability anomaly over a distance of 1.2 km parallel to the main Sheba and Mitchell gold bearing vein systems.
 The anomaly defined by this survey is open along strike and deepens at depth to the east.

-Kestrels follow-up 2012 geophysical survey identified a large IP chargeability anomaly at depths to around 350 metres below the topography extending over a width of over 1 km to beyond the Orekon vein system to the east of the Dome.
-The anomaly is relatively shallow dipping and may represent the potential source of the metals that were ultimately emplaced in the NNW trending (D4) vein systems at higher structural levels at and around King Solomon Dome.
+Kestrel's follow-up 2012 geophysical survey identified large IP chargeability anomalies to depths around 350 metres below the topography and extending over a width of over 1 km to beyond the Orekon vein system to the east of the Dome.
+The geophysical and geochemical anomalies at KSD are open to depth and along strike.

-Orogenic deposits are typically formed in fault and shear systems and may have a vertical extents of up to 2 km.
-Orogenic gold systems generally occur where regional hydrothermal fluids exploit crustal weaknesses in metamorphic rocks spatially associated with large-scale tectonic structures and syntectonic plutonism.
+Orogenic deposits are typically formed in fault and shear systems and may have vertical extents in excess of 2 km and generally occur where regional hydrothermal fluids exploit crustal weaknesses in metamorphic rocks spatially associated with large-scale tectonic structures.

-For more details on the option arrangement, please refer to the news release dated December 2, 2010.
+For more details on the original option arrangement, please refer to the news release dated December 2, 2010.